vslokenb/HGC_OGP_DB/README.md

 ![OGP_GUI](https://github.com/murthysindhu/HGC_DB_postgres/assets/58646122/dbeddf4c-2dc8-4da7-8f26-f916d1c69b74)

 ## Developer's Notes:
+## Troubleshooting
+### Missing entries
+1. Check if OGP survey program is properly named.
+Spaces are very likely to cause parsing issues and therefore should be avoided.
+Correct Example: `CMU_OGP_module_survey_2024`

 ### Template change
 - If the template is changed, how data is parsed from the OGP output files will also need to be modified accordingly in `src/param.py`.
 - The meta data needs to follow the format: